kinghenry0126/WHSTechNotes/journal.md

 It well be thanksgiven
 # december 2, 2024
 AI can handle repetitive and time-consuming tasks, such as data entry, document sorting, and customer onboarding, with remarkable accuracy and efficiency.
 This frees employees to focus on more strategic and creative aspects of their jobs, ultimately boosting productivity and job satisfaction.AI has played a major role in the digitalization of society, as it has enabled us to collect, process, and analyze large amounts of data at a faster rate than ever before.
 This has led to the creation of new technologies, improved business processes, and greater efficiency in many industries.
+# december 9, 2024
+AP correspondent Jennifer King reports on the winning word from Oxford University Press, to sum up 2024.
+“Brain rot” was chosen by a combination of public vote and language analysis by Oxford lexicographers.
+It beat five other finalists: demure, slop, dynamic pricing, romantasy and lore.
+The word of the year 2024,Oxford's 2024 Word of the Year is more than a century old, but that doesn't mean it's not incredibly relevant in 2024.
+The winner, announced on Monday by the University of Oxford, was “brain rot” — a term that describes the overconsumption of material or content to the point that it deteriorates one's mental state.